-Enoshima Island is home of the Naked Goddess, the deity of entertainment.
+Enoshima Island enshrines the Naked Goddess, the deity of entertainment and good match making.
 This may be one reason why it is considered home to a fun-loving beach community and the sightseeing couples that visit especially in the summertime.

-Get close to Enoshima by train from the Tokyo and Yokohama area, or from nearby Kamakura, and walk onto the island.
+Take the train to Enoshima from the Tokyo or Yokohama area, or from nearby Kamakura, and then walk to cross over to the island.

 Enoshima is connected to the mainland by a bridge near which two train lines and a monorail run.

-Enoshima Island is a small island to the west of Kamakura , connected to the mainland by a 600-meter bridge.
+Enoshima Island is a small island to the west of Kamakura , connected to the mainland by a 400-meter bridge.

 It has long been a popular destination for day-tripping Tokyoites and was particularly popular during the Edo Period (1603-1867), especially among people who worked in the entertainment industry such as kabuki actors.
 Today it is a bustling island mixing traditional and modern, packed with shops, inns, restaurants, and sightseeing spots.

-The mainland has developed to cater for visitors, boasting an aquarium and many shops and restaurants, as well as beaches where you can swim – swimming off the island of Enoshima itself is prohibited.
+The mainland has developed to cater for visitors, boasting an aquarium and many shops and restaurants, as well as beaches where you can swim, but swimming off the island of Enoshima itself is prohibited.

-The area is popular with fishermen and windsurfers.
-On a clear day, Mount Fuji is visible to the northwest, perched on the horizon.
+This area is also popular with fishermen and windsurfers.
+On a clear day, Mt.
+Fuji is visible to the northwest, perched on the horizon.

-Enoshima-jinja is actually a collection of three shrines scattered across the island.
-Hetsunomiya shrine is the first on the trail, originally built in 1206, and it is here that Hadaka Benten is enshrined.
-A little further on is Nakatsunomiya, founded in 853.
-Beyond that sits Okutsunomiya.
+Enoshima Shrine is actually a collection of three shrines scattered across the island.
+Hetsumiya is the first on the trail, originally built in 1206, and it is here that Myoon-Benzaiten is enshrined.
+A little further on is Nakatsumiya, founded in 853.
+Beyond that sits Okutsumiya.
 This shrine dates from 1841 after the original was destroyed in a storm.

-Rising from the center of the island is Enoshima Candle, a lighthouse observation tower from which you can enjoy a gorgeous panoramic view.
-120 meters up, the view at any time is amazing, but at night it is particularly stunning.
+Rising from the center of the island is Enoshima Sea Candle, a lighthouse observation tower from which you can enjoy a gorgeous panoramic view.
+From 100 meters up the view is amazing, especially at night.

-If all the climbing has tired you out, Enoshima Island Spa offers restorative hot spring baths (some are mixed, so swimwear is required).
-For couples, the Love Bell is a must.
+If all the strolling has tired you out, Enoshima Island Spa offers restorative hot spring baths (some are mixed, so swimwear is required).
+For partners, the Love Bell is a must.
 Together, ring the bell and leave your names on a lock attached to the fence to ensure a love everlasting.